choria-io/website/docs/content/federation/configuration/_index.md

 ## Federation Broker Instance

-Most likely you will run the Federation Brokers on the same machines as your Network Brokers clusters.
+Most likely you will run the Federation Brokers on the same machines as your Network Brokers.
 Here you see the Puppet code needed to start the Network Broker and Federation Broker Cluster called *london*.
 By default this will mean 30 instances of the Federation Broker - 10 per Broker -and it will be capable of serving tremendously large Collectives.
 You'll only see one process - `choria broker`.

 {{% notice tip %}}
 While I show the Puppet code here for completeness, I recommend using Hiera to configure these settings